Brittle code that crashes on missing keys

 email = data['user']['contacts'][0]['email'] # KeyError?
 IndexError?

-The first, obvious solution is a helper function:
+The first solution is a helper function:

 # The essence of dotget - simple enough to copy